 To avoid making this kind of mistake at your workplace, you need to do the following:

-• Develop standard Operating Procedures that would be followed.
+• Develop standard operating procedures that will be followed.

 • Develop checklists that detail all steps and requirements for a task or project.